top of page

 Dominus Quintus in The Chosen Season 4

-Circling back to my series exploring how Angel Studio's The Chosen adapts biblical characters from the Gospels, I wanted to take a moment to look at how this popular Bible show depicts its Roman characters.
-In particular, we'll be looking at the two Romans who get real character development: Quintus, one of the show's main villains, and Gaius, who plays an important role in Matthew's story.
-Although "Quintus" and "Gaius" are not names found within the Gospel accounts, as we analyze their depiction in light of relevant Gospel stories, we'll see that there is good reason to think that The Chosen is nevertheless adapting Roman figures found within the biblical narratives.
+As I continue my series on how The Chosen adapts biblical characters from the Gospels, I wanted to take a moment to look at how this popular Bible show depicts its Roman characters.
+In today's post we'll look at Quintus, the villainous Praetor, Gaius, the noble centurion, and Atticus, a mysterious Roman agent.
+Although "Quintus," "Gaius," and "Atticus" are not names found within the Gospel accounts, as we analyze their depiction in The Chosen, we'll see that there is reason to believe that The Chosen is adapting Roman figures found in the biblical source material.

 Quintus, the Narcissistic Roman Praetor